caocscar/workshops/pyspark sparksql/pyspark.md

 area.show()
 ```

-To get the number of rows in the resulting DataFrame, use the `count` method.
+To get the number of rows in a DataFrame, use the `count` method.
-`records.count()`
+`trips.count()`

 # Spark DataFrames
-If you are familiar with pandas or R DataFrames, you can forget about SQL and just use the DataFrame equivalent methods.
+If you are familiar with pandas or R DataFrames, you can alternatively forget about SQL and just use the DataFrame equivalent methods.
 A DataFrame is equivalent to a relational table in Spark SQL.

 ## Selecting Data